 - Use plain Greek Yogurt instead of sour cream.

 I love when my readers get creative, make it their own!
-A reader reached out to me to see if she split it into mini pie pans how long she should bake them and here’s her response.
+A reader reached out to me to see if she split it into mini pie pans how long she should bake them and here’s Jennifer’s response.
+“Eight minutes worked perfectly for the mini pies!
+This recipe made 12 mini pies and they were delicious!”

 – Leftover sweetened condensed milk?
-Check out this post from Bon Appétit and this one from Serious Eats for some great ideas.
+Check out this post from Bon Appétit for some great ideas.

 – My personal favorite is drizzling over hot cinnamon rolls.

-– I could see using it in place of Creme Anglaise in this Chocolate Bread Pudding.
+– Using it in place of Creme Anglaise in this Chocolate Bread Pudding.

 – Drizzle a little in your coffee, yum!